 Your body is growing and moving things around to make room for your baby.
 Some services that I recommend to my clients are prenatal massage, acupuncture, and chiropractic care.
 These all help you relieve stress and aches and pains that you may have during your pregnancy (for example, those cramps in your calves, sciatica, headaches, hip pain, round ligament pain, etc.).
 Not only that, but they have also proven to have significant benefits during labor.3

 If your budget is tight and you’re worried you can’t sign up for these services, ask your partner to give you a well-deserved massage.
 This will benefit you, but it will also better prepare your partner for when you go into labor because it will help strengthen their hands, know how to relax, and keep you comfortable during labor.

 5. Educate Yourself

-As the great Diana Korte and Roberta Scaer (authors of A Good Birth, A Safe Birth) said, “If you don’t know your options, you don’t have any.”
+The great Diana Korte and Roberta Scaer (authors of A Good Birth, A Safe Birth) said, “If you don’t know your options, you don’t have any.”
 That is so true.
 This is your body, your baby, your pregnancy, and YOUR baby’s birth.
-It should be what you want it to be so you need to know what all of those options are.
+It should be what you want it to be, so you need to know all those options.
 There are so many different childbirth classes that you can take:

 6. Listen to YOU!

 I hope this helped!
 Did you use any of these tips during your pregnancy?
 Would you add anything to this list?
-Feel free to add a comment below!